arcuri82/web_development_and_api_design/docs/exercises/quiz-game/part-07.md

     "watch:server": "nodemon src/server/server.js --watch src/server --watch public/bundle.js",

 Move quizzes.js to server, but the one from Les05

+connection to REST to get quizzes